COLLEGE OF ENGINEERING AND COMPUTER STUDIES

 Program Education Objectives (PEO)

-Three to five years after graduation, Industrial Engineering alumni shall have.
+Three to five years after graduation, the Industrial Engineering alumni shall have:

-PEO 1.
-Engaged in life-long learning and professional development through continuing education, participation in professional organizations or acquiring additional competency certifications.
+1. Engaged in life-long learning and professional development through continuing education, participation in professional organizations or acquiring additional competency certifications related to the profession.

-PEO 2.
-Practiced industrial engineering with ethical and professional standards, embodying LPU-Laguna core values.
+2. Practiced or performed industrial engineering works with good ethical and professional standards imbued with LPU Laguna core values.

-PEO 3.
-Applied technical ability or management skills to optimize systems of people, technology, and information.
+3. Applied technical ability or management skills to assess enterprise value through analyzing and designing optimized solutions to systems of people, technology and information

 Institutional Graduate Attributes (IGA)

-3. GA 3.
-Critical Thinkers and Problem Solver
+• GA 3.
+Critical Thinkers and Problem Solvers

 Program Quality Assurance